LazerGerraldo/E-Paper-Love-Note/README.md

 sudo vim /etc/rc.local
 added line in rc.local
 ````
-In order for the pi to start the program on boot the command `python3 /home/pi/E-Paper-Love-Note/main.py` was added to the file `rc.local` as shown in the tab below.
+In order for the pi to start the program on boot the line `python3 /home/pi/E-Paper-Love-Note/main.py` was added to the file `rc.local` as shown in the tab below.

 <details>
   <summary>rc.local file changes</summary>